-They know any free market economy will gladly make them as rich as they desire in exchange for solutions to problems.
+They know any free-market economy will gladly make them as rich as they desire in exchange for solutions to problems.
 The bigger problems you solve, the wealthier society will make you.
 The more people who benefit from your ideas, the more abundance you receive in return.
 The more you have to invest, the more your money goes to work for you, even as you sleep.
-That’s another reason the rich get richer: they’ve learned how to make money work for them twenty four hours a day.
+That’s another reason the rich get richer: they’ve learned how to make money work for them twenty-four hours a day.
 So instead of focusing on spending and saving, focus on how to earn more, invest a percentage, and spend the remainder any way you wish.

 Emotional or Logical View for Money

-Most people never accumulate much money due to a series of self-limiting beliefs around the subject fueled by negative emotion.
+Most people never accumulate much money due to a series of self-limiting beliefs around the subject fueled by negative emotions.
 By the time the average person becomes an adult, they’ve been brainwashed with dozens of middle-class beliefs and philosophies about money which virtually guarantees them a life of financial mediocrity.

 Pleasurable or Money-Oriented Action

 The masses spend a substantial amount of time entertaining themselves in a variety of activities.
 They live in a state of consciousness where effort is minimal and pleasure is king.
-Billion dollar industries are created overnight when smart marketers give the masses what they want most: comfort and entertainment.
+Billion-dollar industries are created overnight when smart marketers give the masses what they want most: comfort and entertainment.

-Rich people focus the majority of their attention on money making activities they enjoy.
+Rich people focus the majority of their attention on money-making activities they enjoy.
 Wealthy people know leverage is one of the great secrets of success, and they go to great lengths to employ it.
-While the masses are memorizing box scores and batting averages, the world class is directing the same amount of mental energy into revenue producing ideas.
-To the average person, it looks like the rich are working all the time, but one of the smartest strategies of the world class is doing what they love and finding a way to get paid for it.
-The world class is famous for saying the best thing about being rich is you never have to do anything you don’t want to do, and this includes how they earn money.
+While the masses are memorizing box scores and batting averages, the world-class is directing the same amount of mental energy into revenue-producing ideas.
+To the average person, it looks like the rich are working all the time, but one of the smartest strategies of the world-class is doing what they love and finding a way to get paid for it.
+The world-class is famous for saying the best thing about being rich is you never have to do anything you don’t want to do, and this includes how they earn money.

-The critical thinking question is which comes first; doing what you love or making money to insure you have the choice?
+The critical thinking question is which comes first; doing what you love or making money to ensure you have the choice?
 While either way will work, the majority of wealthy people Steve Siebold has interviewed over the past 26 years didn’t make serious money until they were doing what they loved.
 Over and over they’ve told the same thing: when you’re doing what you love, you think about it 24 hours a day.

 Money a Finite or Infinite Resource

 The average person believes there’s a limited amount of money, and that they need to struggle and fight for their share before someone else gets it.
 They live in a world of fear and scarcity that says money is hard to make and harder to keep.
-Due to years of middle-class programming, their negative and limiting relationship with money almost guarantees they will never accumulate more than a modest net worth.
+Due to years of middle-class programming, their negative and limiting relationship with money almost guarantees they will never accumulate more than modest net worth.

 Once again, the rich occupy the opposite side of the spectrum.
 Although most of them had the same middle class, fear-based programming in childhood, somewhere along the way they were able to reprogram their beliefs and develop a healthy relationship with money.
 The rich understand money flows from ideas, and since ideas are limitless, money is limitless.
 So while the masses are directing their mental energy toward grabbing as much money as they can, the great ones are focused on creating new ideas that have the potential of generating abundant wealth.
-The rich use money to fuel their passions and bring their dreams to life.
+The rich people use the money to fuel their passions and bring their dreams to life.

-The middle class has always criticized the world class for being greedy, ruthless, and materialistic, and there is a segment of successful people that fits this description, known as the upper class.
+The middle class has always criticized the world-class for being greedy, ruthless, and materialistic, and there is a segment of successful people that fits this description, known as the upper class.
 These people are driven by blind ambition and killer instinct.
 If you get in their way, they will run you over without hesitation.

 The truth is you have to have great ideas that solve problems to make money.
 If you do, you will attract money like a magnet.- Steve Siebold